Following are brief descriptions of the YSCF Endowments: when created, by whom and for what purpose.

 Formerly held for many years by YSCF as a testamentary trust, this bequest from Mr. Foos was officially converted to an endowment with the blessing of the Ohio State Attorney General’s Office in 2014.
 Income from the endowment is annually distributed to the First Presbyterian Church of Yellow Springs, the Yellow Springs Library Association, the Lions Club of Yellow Springs and Antioch College.

-Created by Al Schlueter from his parent’s inheritance.
+Created by Al Schlueter from an inheritance from his parents.
 The purpose of this endowment is to generate income for the support of education, affordable housing, the arts and projects that connect the Yellow Springs community to Antioch College.
 Income from the funds will be used to grant requests supporting any of the areas of interest.
 Donors may also earmark gifts to the foundation to be applied to this endowment fund.

 The purpose of this fund is to provide funds to support scholarships given in honor of former teachers Kit Crawford, Pat Dell, Jeanie Felker, Bill Mullins and Bev Price.
 Founding contributor reserves the right to add to this list of honorees.
 Scholarships are to be awarded to students for tuition to be paid directly to The Antioch School.